 Heat rash (also known as prickly heat) often appears on babies in hot weather.
 ‘They’re more prone to it as they have more difficulty regulating their body temperature,’ says health visitor Penny Lazell.
-‘When it’s hot or humid outside your baby will sweat just like you to cool down.
-If he continues sweating his skin pores start to clog because they’re not fully developed.’
+‘When it’s hot or humid outside, your baby will sweat just like you do, to cool down.
+If he continues sweating, his skin pores start to clog because they’re not fully developed.’
 This can cause the rash to appear.

 Symptoms of heat rash